A blog about comic books and all things that can be construed as being about comic books. We can't speak for all comics geeks but we sure will try!

 The DC version of the characters were said to reside on the parallel

-of "Earth-X," where Nazi Germany eventually won
+world of "Earth-X," where Nazi Germany eventually won

 a prolonged World War II due to a Japanese Empire invasion